Can Distillation Mitigate Backdoor Attacks in Pre-trained Encoders?: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ith} the development of deep learning, self-supervised learning (SSL) has become particularly popular~\cite{chen2020simple,he2022masked,caron2021emerging,lan2019albert,khosla2020supervised,baevski2020wav2vec}.
-By following a ``pre-train first, fine-tune later'' paradigm, SSL first uses large uncurated and unlabelled data to pre-train an encoder, and then releases it to third-party platforms, such as HuggingFace and ModelZoo~\cite{balestriero2023cookbook,wang2022ssl4eo}, from which any downstream task can download the encoder and fine-tune it with task-specific data to serve its own task.
-Through this paradigm, SSL significantly reduces the cost of training a brand new model on every task~\cite{jaiswal2020survey}.
+With the rapid advancement of deep learning, self-supervised learning (SSL) has become increasingly popular~\citep{chen2020simple,he2022masked,caron2021emerging,lan2019albert,khosla2020supervised,baevski2020wav2vec}.
+Following a ``pre-train first, fine-tune later'' paradigm, SSL pre-trains an encoder on large-scale, uncurated, and unlabeled data to learn general-purpose representations.
+The pre-trained encoder is then released on third-party platforms such as HuggingFace and ModelZoo~\citep{balestriero2023cookbook,wang2022ssl4eo}, where it can be downloaded and fine-tuned with task-specific data to support various downstream applications.
+This paradigm greatly reduces the cost and effort required to train a new model for every individual task~\citep{jaiswal2020survey,ning-etal-2025-mode,xin-etal-2024-beyond}.

-Recent research in self-supervised learning (SSL) has made great progress~\cite{chen2020simple,he2022masked,caron2021emerging,lan2019albert,khosla2020supervised,baevski2020wav2vec}.
-SSL pre-trains encoders on extensive uncurated and unlabelled data and releases them on third-party platforms, such as HuggingFace and ModelZoo~\cite{balestriero2023cookbook,wang2022ssl4eo}.
-Downstream users download them from the Internet and utilize these encoders as feature extractors to fine-tune models for the downstream tasks, e.g., image classifiers.
-This ``pre-train and fine-tune'' paradigm improves the generalization of pre-trained encoders and reduces the cost of training a brand-new model on every different task~\cite{jaiswal2020survey}.